greyfox199/msgraph-sdk-mfa-report/README.md

 Requirements:
 -Assumes an app registration has been created in Azure tenant with appropriate permissions and with a client secret created.
 This will be used to actually make a connection to the MS graph api endpoints.
--Assumes  "Microsoft.Graph" powershell module has been installed -Assumes "msal.ps" powershell module has been installed
+-Assumes  "Microsoft.Graph" powershell module has been installed.
+-Assumes "msal.ps" powershell module has been installed.

 # Azure configuration
 This makes use of the MS graph api endpoints, and as such, an app registration must be created.
 When creating a new registration, the only thing needed on the initial screen is a unique name.
 Once it is created, the "Application (client) ID" can be obtained from the overview section.